nattadasu/ryuuRyuusei/PRIVACY.md

   the bot to function as expected, with the following services:
   > **Warning**
   >
+  > Please note that, while Ryuuzaki Ryuusei does not collect, store, maintain
-  > Although we do not collect, store, or use any logs of messages sent by
-  > system about you under any circumstances, the following services may collect
+  > or use logs of messages sent about you under any circumstances, some of the
-  > and store information you have provided to them.
+  > third party services integrated into the Bot may have their protocols on
+  > data collection, storage, processing and sharing that you should be aware
+  > of.
   >
-  > You can read their privacy policy for more information, and you can opt-out
+  > For more information, you can visit the privacy policies of the
+  > questioned services.
+You also have the right to opt-out of these services by
-  > from their services by deleting your account from the service.
+  > deleting your data from these services.
   * [MyAnimeList][mal] (via [Jikan][jikan]): MyAnimeList Username
   * [Last.FM][lastfm]: Last.FM Username
   * [MAL-Heatmap][malh]: MyAnimeList Username